Phishing Statistics Highlight Only a Portion of the Threat

 In the 2006 edition of the “Information Security Management Handbook,” author Christopher Pilewski entitled a section of his chapter on computer crime “Lies, Darned Lies, and Phishing Statistics.”
 Pilewski gives examples of widely varying phishing attack statistics and attributes the variations to businesses being unwilling to disclose their security failings or the financial consequences.

 Fast forward more than a decade and phishing statistics still vary a lot.
-For example, the 2-18 “State of the Phish” report claims 76 percent of businesses experienced a phishing attack in the previous year.
-At the other end of the scale, the “Cyber Security Breaches Survey 2018” reports that only 47 percent of respondents experienced a phishing attack during the same period.
+There are many reports, available online, that pull from vastly different users and survey groups.
+For example, the 4-19 “State of the Phish” Report claims 83 percent of nearly 15,000 users surveyed experienced a phishing attack in the previous year.
+At the other end of the scale, the British Government’s “Cyber Security Breaches Survey 2019” reports that only 32 percent of respondents identified a phishing attack or breach during the same period.

 Further examples of widely varying phishing attack statistics exist with relation to the cost of a successful phishing attack.
 In their respective 2018 reports, KeepNetLabs claims the average cost of a successful cyberattack is $1.6 million.
 Accenture calculates the average cost at $2.4 million, Microsoft at $3.8 million, and IBM at $7.35 million.
 Juniper Research – clearly anticipating a period of hyper-inflation – predicts that by 2020 the average cost of a successful cyberattack will be $150 million.